Alternative Dispute Resolution

 Disciplinary Proceedings and Sanctions

-ADR has put a new Sanctions page in place.
+The Dispute Resolution Center (DRC) has put a Sanctions page in place.
 You can access the Sanctions page from the menu on

 Contact the DRC

 Call 850-921-2910 or send us an email at DRCMail@flcourts.org